ucfopen/Materia/README.md

 > [!NOTE]
 > If local development of static assets (JS and CSS) is desired, run `yarn dev` in a separate terminal window to enable the webpack dev server and live reloading.
 This requires node and yarn to be installed on the host machine.

-## Transitioning to Production

-More information about creating a production-capable Materia instance can be found in the [Materia Docker Readme](docker/README.md).

 ### Creating additional users